edawson/gfakluge/paper/paper.md

 # Command Line Utilities
 GFAKluge also provides a command line interface for working with GFA.
 This includes support for common tasks on assemblies such as calculating assembly N50 or graph statistics.
-There are also methods for merging assemblies, reformating files for readability, and converting between legacy GFA formats.
+There are also methods for merging assemblies, reformating files for readability, and converting between the GFA 1.0 and GFA 2.0 specifications.
 A tool for constructing basic variation graphs from a FASTA file and a VCF file is also included.
 To our knowledge, GFAKluge is the only publically-available software package that can consume and produce both GFA1 and GFA2, though many other tools exist for manipulating one of the GFA formats [@GFA-SPEC].
 By allowing interconversion